Josh Gorges: Playing career

 Gorges was widely praised for his performances in the 2010 Stanley Cup Playoffs, with Don Cherry declaring "Josh Gorges should be captain of the Canadiens, there’s no doubt in my mind.
 He’s a captain’s captain.
 This isn’t in any way to say that Brian Gionta is bad, it’s only to say that Gorges is so good.
 He’s exceptional.
 And I think Brian would be happy to have a little pressure taken off him so he could just play the game.
 Look up the word ‘leader’ in the dictionary, and you’ll find Gorges’s picture."

 On July 22, 2011, the Canadiens re-signed Gorges to a one-year, $2.5 million contract extension.

 On January 1, 2012, Gorges signed a six-year, $23.4 million contract extension with the Canadiens.

-On July 1, 2014, Gorges was traded to the Buffalo Sabres in exchange for a 2016 second-round pick.
+On July 1, 2014, Gorges was traded to the Buffalo Sabres in exchange for the Minnesota Wild's 2016 second-round pick.
 He refused to waive his no-trade clause to be traded to the Canadiens' rival, the Toronto Maple Leafs.

 Upon concluding his contract with the Sabres following the 2017–18 season, Gorges remained an un-signed free agent over the summer and into the 2018–19 season.
 On January 14, 2019, Gorges announced his retirement from his 13 season NHL career.

-Post-hockey Career
+Post-hockey career

 Gorges served as the West Kelowna Warriors Director of Player Development.
 He has helped organize a local mental health charity baseball game in Kelowna with other former NHLers.